Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The clues are well-crafted, providing a balance of clarity and ambiguity, and the fake clues are effective.
-The player should be able to deduce the correct answer with some thought, but not immediately.
+**Reasoning:** The informed clues are strong, the misinformed clues are decent, and the fake clues are effective.
+The overall difficulty is balanced, making it a fair challenge.

 ---